Energy Conditions and Quantum Information: Energy conditions in general relativity

 One of the most important applications of the energy conditions in general relativity is the singularity theorems.
 In this section, we will discuss how the energy conditions are used in the proof of the theorems.

-A spacetime singularity represents some extreme situation where general relativistic description of spacetime as a manifold breaks down due to infinite energy density or infinite spacetime curvature.
+A spacetime singularity represents some extreme situation where the general relativistic description of spacetime as a manifold breaks down due to infinite energy density or infinite spacetime curvature.
 This, in turn, implies that spacetime singularity should not be considered as part of the spacetime manifold.
-This leads to the idea that if a freely falling observer reaches a singularity, her/his world-line suddenly ends at a finite proper time and cannot be extended any further.
+This leads to the idea that if a freely falling observer reaches a singularity, her/his world-line cannot be continued beyond a certain proper time.
 Such a world-line (i.e., endless but never attains arbitrary large values in its proper time) can be described as an {\em inextendible, incomplete} timelike geodesic curve.
 The singularity theorems employ, as the criterion for the presence of a singularity, the existence of an inextendible incomplete causal (timelike or null) geodesic curve.
 For further motivation, satisfactory and unsatisfactory aspects of this definition of spacetime singularities, see, e.g., \cite{HE73,Wald84}.